GeoNode/geonode/docs_2.0/tutorials/admin/doc/config/deploy_install.rst

            $ sudo make comments-install

    .. note:: PostGIS 2.0.3 can be configured to disable topology or raster components using the configure flags ``--without-raster`` and/or ``--without-topology``.
 The default is to build both.
 Note that the raster component is required for the extension installation method for postgresql!

+For more information on postgis you may visit the `Postgis Homepage <http://www.postgis.net>`_.

 Create the postgis extension for postgresql
 -------------------------------------------